m-alx/yopsilon-mask/README.md

   - Ability to create array of possible values for every part of mask pattern (e.g., to emulate autocomplete or to enter Date values using *dd mmm yyyy* pattern or Time using *h:mi am/pm* pattern)
   - Ability to define a regex to verify if user input is valid for each pattern section
   - Mobile browsers support
   - Ability to define a pattern section requiring input with variable value length.
-For example, *h:mi tt* template's *h* section length could be 1 or 2 chars.
-And for *dd mm yyyy* template for French locale short month abbreviation length could be 3 to 5 chars.
+For example, *h:mi tt* pattern's *h* section length could be 1 or 2 chars.
+And for *dd mm yyyy* pattern for French locale short month abbreviation length could be 3 to 5 chars.
   - Date and Time formats are internationalized.
 Predefined locale set and ability to define your own custom locales.
 Directives are able to detect locale change - all Date values will be re-formatted and displayed in correct locale

 ## Installation